lpod/lpod-docs/level1-notes.rst

 API prevents the user from including notes into a note body; however the lpOD team doesn't recommend such a practice.

-It's possible to create a note as a free element, so it can be later inserted in place (and replicated for reuse in several locations in one or more documents), using general purpose insertion methods such as ``insert_element()``.
+It's possible to create a note as a free element with the ``odf_create_note`` constructor, so it can be later inserted in place (and replicated for reuse in several locations in one or more documents), using general purpose insertion methods such as ``insert_element()``.

 By default, ``set_note()`` inserts the new note at the beginning (i.e. as the first child element) of the calling element.
 However, it's possible to specify